Manjushanair/IOT-FitHub-Project-CEN-5035/README.md

 ## Hardware Requirements
 Raspberry Pi, 8gb MicroSD, Breadboard & Jumper Cables, Any Optical Heart-Rate Sensor

+## Basic Hardware Setup
+*Note LEDS are not connected

 ## User-Level Requirements
 The intended device is meant to be low-cost, low-powered, the device should be easy-to-use and user friendly.
 Users should be able to view their inormation on the Azure web application.